dmd-program/dmd-100/topics/interaction_design.md

 To design an interaction, a designer must seek to know:

-- Goals of the interaction
+- True goals of the interaction (this is sometimes different than stated goals)
 - User's constraints, knowledge, and experiences
 - Where and how it will happen
 - Constraints of the environment it's happening in